LokiMidgard/CSV-Parser-Generator/readme.md

 For `ImmutableArray`, `ImmutableList` and `ImmutableHashSet` a builder is used to populate the collection

 The Properties of the result type must either be string or need to implement `ISpanParsable<T>`.
+The Attribute has a list of Property names that will be set.
+Starting with the first column up to the last.
+If some columns should be ignored, use null for that columns property.

 ## Configuration